 This simple butterfly sensory bag provides a calming effect for kids.
 The glitter makes it appealing for kids to play with.
 You can make it just for fun or to go along with a butterfly unit in school or homeschool.One of the things I like about sensory bags is how portable they are.
 While sensory bins provide more opportunity for a variety of textures and sensory experiences, sensory bags are smaller and can be taken anywhere.
+We have also made a butterfly sensory bin, but it was not of course as portable.

 Butterfly Sensory Bag: